rdrnt/tps-calls/README.md

 ## Core

-- Ability to download map of Toronto, since that's the only area of the map we use
+- Ability to download/cache map of the GTA

 ## Other